 Indoor canine challenges include games and puzzles that test a dog’s smarts and help them exercise their mental acuity and thought processes.
 People use various senses to engage with the world, and dogs rely on their keen sense of smell to information gather.

-These brain games involve treats, so you want the treats you dispense to be high value.
+These brain games involve treats, so you want the treats you dispense to be of high value.
 We also advise you to monitor how many treats you put into dog brain games.
 While exercise and stimulation are important, so is watching your dog’s waistline and weight in general.

 Nina Ottosson Wobble Bowl

 Start simple with this level 1 Nina Ottosson canine dog “board” game.
 Pop some treats into the Wobble Bowl and then seal the hole with the included tab.
 Dogs must rock and wobble the game in order to dispense treats from the several strategically placed openings.
 It is one of our favorite indoor activities for dogs when you can’t get outside.

 Use praise and encouragement as your dog learns the game, especially if this is his first experience with a board game.
 You might want to show him a bit and not expect him to figure it out.
 To make it more difficult, cover one of the openings making it a bit more difficult for the dog to dispense the treats.